Lady-Bee/alx-frontend/README.md

-This is a readme file for all alx frontend tasks.
+This is a readme file for all developer tools tasks